formkit/docs-content/guides/laravel-formkit-integration.md

 The process of integrating FormKit with Laravel is straightforward and it will help you keep our codebase more consistent and maintainable.
 Regardless of our application's form complexity, FormKit provides a robust solution that can meet our project's needs.

-## Bonus: A FormKit Inertia plugin
+## Remove Code Repetition: Using Plugins

 While it's great to understand how we can integrate FormKit with Inertia — it would still be difficult to do manually for every form in a larger project.
 It would be great if we could encapsulate this setup in a plugin and apply it across our entire project.